compilation-error-eng/Windows-activation-for-free/README.md

 # Windows activation for free
-a repo containing batch files to activate a bunch of windows distrobutions if something it is not working let me know and if i missed your distrobution message me on discord **_ATA_nostoc#7750_**
+a repo containing batch files to activate a bunch of windows distrobutions if something is not working let me know and if you dont find your distrobution message me on discord **_ATA_nostoc#7750_** so i can update this repo to feature even more distros

 ## how to run :